THE SYRIAN SERIES, DAY 2

 SAINT TAKLA (THECLA)

-It’s still only day one, but I’m already beginning to become overwhelmed by the number of churches and mosques, and I know there’s plenty more to come.
+It was still only day one, yet I was already feeling overwhelmed by the sheer number of churches and mosques — and I knew there was much more still to come on this journey through Syria.

-At the bottom of the gap, we arrived at the town of Malula and checked out the Monastery of Saint Takla.
+At the bottom of the Malula Gap, we arrived in the historic town of Malula and visited the Monastery of Saint Takla, one of the country’s most important Christian pilgrimage sites.

 SAINT TAKLA’S STORY